gunnaraas/gunnaraas.com/content/wishlist.md

 ### :dollar: Warm socks
 Self explanitory.
 I get holes in most of my nice socks by Christmas time every near and need to replace them.

-### :dollar: Sleep Mask
-I've been wanting something to block out light while I sleep forever but keep forgetting to buy it.
-Weighted would be cool?

 ### :dollar:?
 Nice Sunglasses
 I've only ever owned cheap gas station sunglasses.
 Would like something with good anti-glare to use while driving.
 I don't know anything about sunglasses or what makes them good, I just want to not be blinded when driving in the evening.